 This is a passionate and heartfelt exploration of Europe and what it means to many of the people who live and work within its borders.
 The book brings together forty-five renowned illustrators who, through their drawings and accompanying words, share their vision of Europe in this beautiful and timely collection, with a foreword by the British Book Awards Illustrator of the Year 2018, Axel Scheffler.

 Inspired by the Drawing (for) Europe exhibition which took place at the Institut Français in London in 2018, Drawing Europe Together showcases the original artwork from the exhibition as well as never-before-seen illustrations from additional leading artists.
-This celebration of contemporary illustration is a unique and timely piece of publishing promoting positivity an unification in times of uncertainty.
+With contributions from many of the world’s best book illustrators including Quentin Blake Judith Kerr and Chris Riddell.